muditm006/Restore/README.md

 # "Refresh"
 ## BusiHacks2021
-"Resore" was created by Jennifer Chiou, Sarah Dufays, Mudit Marwaha, Kayla Pena in August of 2021.
+"Restore" was created by Jennifer Chiou, Sarah Dufays, Mudit Marwaha, Kayla Pena in August of 2021.

 This was submitted to the BusiHacks2021 Hackathon.